Multiple choice questions in c

 Explanation:

-Return type of printf function is integer and value of this integer is exactly equal to number of character including white space printf function prints.
-So, printf(“Hello world”) will return 13.
+The printf function in C has an integer return type, and the value of this integer precisely matches the count of characters, including white spaces, that the printf function prints.
+Therefore, calling printf("Hello world") will return the value 13.

 9.